smithatlanta/analytics-playground/analytics-platform/analytics-service/README.md

 # analytics-service

+- This is part of the analytics platform.
 - This is an extremely basic api that posts events to kafka.
 - Build it using: docker build -t analytics-service .
 - Run it using docker-compose over in the analytics platform stack.